 Woman cop shot dead near Rohini East Metro station

-A 26-year-old woman sub-inspector of the Delhi Police was shot dead near Rohini East Metro station on Friday night, officials said.
-The SI, Preeti Ahlawat, was posted in Patparganj Industrial Area Police Station, police said.
+A woman sub-inspector of the Delhi Police was shot dead near the Rohini East Metro station, officials said.
+Preeti Ahlawat, 26, was posted in the Patparganj Industrial Area Police Station, the police said.

-A call about the incident was received around 9.30 pm, they said, adding she received gunshot wounds on her head.
-"We have identified the suspects and CCTV footage of the area has been collected," said SD Mishra, Additional Commissioner of Police (Rohini).
+She was shot in the head at around 9.30 pm on Friday, they said.
+"We have identified the suspects and CCTV footage of the area has been collected," Additional Commissioner of Police (Rohini) S D Mishra said.

 Three empty cartridges were found from the spot, the officer said, adding a case has been registered and a probe is on.
 Personal enmity is suspected to be the reason behind the killing, the officer said.